Gorran Movement

 The Gorran Movement (Bizûtinewey Gorran / بزووتنەوەی گۆڕان, Movement for Change) or just Gorran (Change) is a Kurdish political party in the Kurdistan Region of Iraq.
 The party is led by Dana Ehmed Mecîd, it was formerly under the leadership of Umer Seyid Elî, and was founded in 2009 by Newşîrwan Mustefa and Qadir Hacî Elî.
 Gorran is the sixth largest party in the Kurdistan Region, having lost almost all of its voters (95%) since its foundation, and is now no longer represented in the Iraqi parliament.

-Gorran under Newşîrwan Mustefa
+Gorran under Nawshirwan Mustafa

 According to the BBC Gorran had "already shaken the political landscape in Kurdish areas" in March 2010.
 Support for the Movement for Change "stems from the simple fact that it is the new, dynamic, fresh option in Kurdistan" and its "calls for an end to monopoly control of power."
 One of Gorran's main objectives is to "uproot rampant corruption."
 The party is particularly popular with the youth of Kurdistan and campaigns against patronage.
 It consists of a mix of (former) PUK/KDP members, Pêşmerge, and academics.
 Gorran supporters have often faced "violent intimidation."
 Gorran have stated in The Economist that "the KDP and PUK have done a poor job of promoting the Kurds’ interests at the federal parliament in Baghdad."
 The party in the 2009 and 2010 elections "won in the city and the province of Sulaimaniyah."